 open/close all folders

 Captain Haddock of Tintin practically lives by this trope.
-Highlights include: knocking out an airplane pilot mid-flight for not letting him use the controls, lighting a bonfire in a lifeboat, and exiting a space rocket to try to float back to earth.
+Highlights include: knocking out an airplane pilot mid-flight for not letting him use the controls, diving into the ocean without his helmet on, lighting a bonfire in a lifeboat, and exiting a space rocket to try to float back to earth.

 In The Laurel Wreath, Vitalstatistix and Obelix both overindulge at a family gathering, prompting Vitalstatistix to make a suicidal bet that he can bring them a stew spiced with Caesar's laurel wreath, and Obelix to enthusiastically endorse this stupid idea until there's no way anyone can back down - slurring "zigactly!" ("farpaitement!" in French).
 Asterix spends much of the rest of the adventure passive-aggressively using the word 'zigactly' to remind Obelix of how much of a fool he made of himself.